DrewDalmedo/gh-cleaner/README.md

 Python script for deleting old Github repos

-## About / Why?
+## About

+### Background

 Back in 2020 I attended the Flatiron School coding bootcamp.
 At the time I'm writing this, it has been nearly 5 years since I went there.

 As part of the program, we linked our public Github accounts and forked each lesson as a Git repo from the bootcamp's own Github account.
 In theory, this would demonstrate our programming abilities and act as a publicly verifiable check that we actually attended and completed the bootcamp.

-In reality, I had over 330 repos that contained dead code and only served to bury my actual projects.
-I never looked at or referenced these old bootcamp repos, and they only served as padding to my actual portfolio of projects.
+In reality, I had over 330 repos that contained dead code and buried my actual projects.
+I never looked at or referenced these old bootcamp repos, and they only served as padding to my actual portfolio.

-In short, it was unaesthetic as hell and it made me unhappy.
+In other words, it looked ugly and it was too much work to manually go through and delete each and every repo.
+Github doesn't provide a way to mass-delete repositories using its web interface, so a script was required to make the task viable.

+### About the Script

-This Python script uses Github's API to delete repos that match a user-specified regex.
+This Python script uses Github's API via `PyGithub` to delete repos that match a user-specified regex.
+This allows for the relatively quick mass-deletion of repos that match a particular pattern.

+Deletion based on date was considered, but was too impercise as it could unintentionally delete non-bootcamp repos that were within the same date range.
+Pattern-matching with the ability to print the matched repos prior to deletion was considered a more optimal solution.

 ## Usage